Witcham Gravel helmet: Discovery

 The helmet was discovered, perhaps in the 1870s, during peat digging in Witcham Gravel.
 The exact place where it was found is unclear; an 1877 report in the Proceedings of the Society of Antiquaries of London stated that it had been found "at a depth of about 4 ft in digging turf, in the parish of Witcham, Cambridgeshire".
-Witcham Gravel was at the time a parish of about 389 acre, a significant amount of which was covered by fens.
+Witcham Gravel was at the time a parish of about 389 acre, a substantial amount of which was covered by fens.

 By 1877, the helmet was in the possession of Thomas Maylin Vipan, who at various times served as the alderman of the Isle of Ely County Council and the Sheriff of Cambridgeshire and Huntingdonshire.
 On 17 May, it was exhibited to the Society of Antiquaries by its director, Augustus Wollaston Franks.
 The Proceedings state that he "promised a more extended communication on a future occasion", although this never came to pass.

 From 3 to 16 June 1880, Vipan loaned the helmet to the Royal Archaeological Institute, which exhibited it in a two-week-long "Exhibition of Helmets and Mail".
 Franks, the exhibition catalogue stated, "is inclined to think that this helmet belonged to some mercenary in the Roman pay towards the end of the Roman occupation of Britain".
 Reporting on the exhibition, The Antiquary suggested that the helmet was one of "the most interesting" helmets on display, while The Academy termed it "a Roman helmet of great interest", and suggested that the unusual design had been made in Italy.